Agenda

 The closing cocktail offers an opportunity for students, mentors, and guests to celebrate the completion of the program.

-Students will be able to build connections, and create a collaborative atmosphere from the start.
+Students will be able to build connections from the start.
 In this session, students who have a project idea will deliver an elevator pitch focusing on the problem they aim to solve and their proposed solution.
 While presenting an idea is optional, this is a great opportunity to share concepts, find potential teammates, and refine ideas for further development

 Fireside Chat with a Keynote Speaker